James Weldon Johnson: Film

 The film featured an all African-American cast, including Myra D. Hemings, Samuel H. James, Eddie L. Houston, Spencer Williams and Amos Droughan, among others.
 It also included a dancing and band sequence, depicting a fun-looking, middle-class oriented club with drinks and gambling, as its opening backdrop.

-Death
+Death and funeral

 Johnson died in 1938 while vacationing in Wiscasset, Maine, when the car his wife was driving was hit by a train.
 His funeral in Harlem was attended by more than 1,000 people.
 Johnson's ashes are interred at Green-Wood Cemetery in Brooklyn, New York.